 Various stock assessment models and software are applied.
-All methods and model structures are generic, but are structured to take advantage of the available data.
-Available software includes a variety of methods also used in other tuna fisheries and for other national stocks (including stock synthesis and production models).
-The main advice is obtained from the combination of these models which includes the limited size composition data.
-The new methods now being applied now allow estimation of sources of uncertainty.
+All methods and model structures are generic, but are structured to take advantage of the ava 3 tuna fisheries and for other national sto , obtained from the combination of these models which includes the limited siz ze composition data.
+The new methods being applied now allow estimation of sources of uncertainty.
 Therefore, the assessment is appropriate for the stock, harvest control rule and available data; SG80 is met.
 Fishery data is separated out into fleets and standardised, and some effort has gone into evaluating growth, steepness, Natural mortality rate and other parameters.
 Thus, SG100 is is met.